 For more information on the role of conveners, and two exciting new resources developed by Maher & Maher and its partners for the U.S. Department of Labor, Employment and Training Administration please visit:

-Maher & Maher is a specialized change management and talent development consulting firm based in New Jersey and Washington, D.C.
+Maher & Maher, an IMPAQ Company, is a specialized change management and talent development consulting firm based in New Jersey and Washington, D.C.
 The firm is U.S. Department of Labor’s national technical assistance provider supporting the Employment and Training Administration’s implementation of the Workforce Innovation and Opportunity Act (WIOA) and a number of other priority initiatives of the administration that advance and promote the public workforce system.
 Maher is also currently involved in a number of sector strategy, regional planning, organizational strategic planning and training initiatives in multiple state and regional areas.
 For more information about our services, visit our website or call us at 1-888-90-Maher.